Artichokes are so good for you and so delicious! Here's how to cook and eat them.

 How to Cook an Artichoke

-1 Cut of the tips of the leaves: If the artichokes have little thorns on the end of the leaves, take a kitchen scissors and cut of the thorned tips of all of the leaves.
+1 Cut of the tips of the leaves: If the artichokes have little thorns on the ends of their leaves, take a kitchen scissors and cut off the tips.
 This step is mostly for aesthetics as the thorns soften with cooking and pose no threat to the person eating the artichoke.
 But snipping them off will make the artichokes easier to handle.

 2 Slice off the top of the artichoke: Slice about 3/4 inch to an inch off the tip of the artichoke.
 A serrated bread knife works great for this.

 How to Eat an Artichoke

-2. Dip white fleshy end in melted butter or sauce.
-Tightly grip the other end of the petal.
+2 Place light end in mouth, dip side down, pull, scraping through your teeth: Tightly grip the other end of the petal.
 Place in mouth, dip side down, and pull through teeth to remove soft, pulpy, delicious portion of the petal.
 Discard remaining petal.